 Hybrid policies are another intriguing option: annuities sold with life insurance and long-term care insurance benefits.
 (Scroll down to page 7 of the PDF.)
 The theory is that:

 - The owner buys a single-premium immediate annuity and accepts a lower annuity payout rate (which pays for long-term care benefits if necessary) or

 - The owner buys single-premium life insurance which also includes LTC benefits or

 - The owner could redeem the life insurance policy (but not the annuity!) to get their premium back.

-This hybrid policy costs more money than traditional LTC policies (or it offers less benefits for the same price) but this time the guarantee is supposed to be more credible.
-Ideally the price of a hybrid policy will be lower than the cost of buying two separate policies that offer the same benefits.
+This hybrid policy costs more money than traditional LTC policies (or it offers fewer benefits for the same price) but this time the guarantee is supposed to be more credible.
+Ideally, the price of a hybrid policy will be lower than the cost of buying two separate policies that offer the same benefits.

 What about the Federal Long-Term Care Insurance Program?
 Ms. Newman’s first advice is that military pensions (and federal civil-service pensions) come with reliability and survivor benefits.
 If you’re among the 17% of military veterans who earn a pension, then you may be able to buy a smaller long-term care insurance policy.
 Your immediate family may also be able to purchase their own LTC policy from the FLTCIP, which could ease your own caregiver and financial burden.